absolute-quantum/cats-blender-plugin/README.md

     - You can use Move, Scale and Rotate
     - CATS will position the bones according to the mesh automatically
     - If you want multiple objects from the same model it is often better to duplicate the armature for each of them and merge them individually
-  - Select the base armature and the armature you want to merge into the base armature
+  - Select the base armature and the armature you want to merge into the base armature in the panel
   - If CATS can't detect the bone structure automatically: select a bone you want to attach the new armature to
     - E.g.: For a hair armature select "Head" as the bone
   - Press the "Merge Armatures" button -> Done!